+For the purpose of Sections III., IV., V. and VII., the purpose of Sections III., IV., V. and VII., <math>the purpose of Section Sectionexpression

-For the purpose of Sections III, IV, V, and VII, the expression "during the war" means for each Allied or Associated Power the period between the commencement of the state of war between that Power and Germany and the coming into force of the present Treaty.
+Associated Power the period between the commencement of the state of war between that Power and the former Austro-Hungarian Monarchy and the coming into force of the present Treaty.